Delphi-to-.NET migration with feature parity, data conversion and pilot ops

 Why migrate Delphi to .NET?

 Delphi remains excellent for native desktop workloads.
-Long-term, staffing pools, library ecosystems and your integration landscape matter: if you want to grow teams in C# or web stacks, align ERP and cloud connectivity through the .NET ecosystem, or standardise on enterprise identity patterns (.NET, Entra ID, OIDC), a Delphi to .NET migration can reduce total cost of ownership—without rewriting business rules from scratch.
+Long-term, staffing pools, library ecosystems and your integration landscape matter: if you want to grow teams in C# or web stacks, align ERP and cloud connectivity through system integration in the .NET ecosystem, or standardise on enterprise identity patterns (.NET, Entra ID, OIDC), a Delphi to .NET migration can reduce total cost of ownership—without rewriting business rules from scratch.
 We assess whether a strangler-style decomposition or a bounded domain slice is the lowest-risk route.

 How does the migration process work?